hossam-elshabory/Udacity_Data_Analyst_Nanodegree_FWD/02_Udacity_Advanced_Data_Analyst_Nanodegree_FWD/02_Communicate_Data_Findings/README.md

 # Conclusions
 ### Key Insight

-> Workdays and trips duration , also trip time users seems to make trips around 7 to 9 am and also around 6 to 8 pm, which strengthes the assumption that users are using the service to commute to and from work.
+> Workdays and trips duration , also trip time users seems to make trips around 7 to 9 am and also around 6 to 8 pm, which strengthens the assumption that users are using the service to commute to and from work.

 ---